Label analysisIngredient disclosure limitedGrade DKibble (Extruded)

 • Crude protein is on the higher side.

-• Price per kilogram stays low enough that this can still make sense on a value basis.
+• Price per kilogram stays low enough to keep this in a value-first shortlist.

 • Nutrient disclosure is broad enough to compare real numbers directly.